Michael Block: Biography

 Block was born on June 15, 1976, in Reno, Nevada, growing up first in Davenport, Iowa, and then the St. Louis area of Missouri.
 During his adolescence, he played golf in Bellerive at the Bellerive Country Club 2 mi from his home, before graduating from Parkway Central High School in Chesterfield, Missouri, in 1994.
 He attended Mississippi State University and the University of Missouri–St. Louis, playing college golf at both, before receiving a degree in golf course management from the San Diego Golf Academy.

-Block was the assistant club professional at The Lakes Country Club in Palm Desert, California, from 1998 until 2004, before becoming head club professional at Arroyo Trabuco Golf Club in Mission Viejo, California, where he charged $150 per hour for lessons.
+Block was the assistant club professional at The Lakes Country Club in Palm Desert, California, from 1998 until 2004, before becoming head club professional at Arroyo Trabuco Golf Club in Mission Viejo, California.
 He competed in the 2007 PGA Tour Q-School, but did not pass the second stage.
 Prior to the 2023 PGA Championship, Block played in 25 PGA Tour events, making the cut in four of them, while winning the Southern California PGA Player of the Year award nine out of ten years from 2012 to 2022.
 Although he had qualified for four PGA Championships (2014, 2016, 2018, and 2022) and two U.S. Opens (2007 and 2018), he had never made the cut, with a lowest 36-hole score of eight over par.
 Block's career includes wins at the 2001 California State Open, four Southern California PGA Championships (2017, 2018, 2022, 2023), and the 2014 PGA Professional National Championship.
 He also played in the 2015 and 2022 PGA Cups for the USA team, winning the latter.